ReactPoland/React-Convention-Book/text/404_advanced_falcor.md

 After you will implement the above's code in the falcorMode.js and a user will be logged those variables will be added to each request:

 ![localStorage data](http://test.przeorski.pl/book/402_requests_heaers_arrows.png)

-Beside the token, username and role we have made a small cleanup as following: we have deleted the $ref and $atom because we don't need it on the front-end anymore (all that stuff has been moved to the falcor-router).

 #### Improving the server.js & routes.js